MischaU8/yumyum/fillets/optimizing-fillet-intersections-06_4Z9Ov5JeiGE.md

 Uploaded: 2023-05-17

-yum yum Floyd here with a quick look at optimizing fillet intersections and plasticity in this example after I add fillets to these edges I can produce cleaner fillets by adding new edges using the keyboard shortcut Ctrl R to
+yum yum Floyd here with a quick look at optimizing fillet intersections in Plasticity in this example after I add fillets to these edges I can produce cleaner fillets by adding new edges using the keyboard shortcut Ctrl R to